-Since the Financial Crisis of 2008, gold IRAs have become a popular investment option for people who are looking to diversify outside of the stock market.
+Since the Financial Crisis of 2008, gold IRAs have become a popular investment option for people looking to diversify outside the stock market.
 Many people believe that gold is a good way to protect yourself against inflation.

 One of the biggest downsides to opening a gold IRA is that the startup costs can be high.
 Plus, gold doesn’t pay dividends or interest, which kind of defeats the purpose of putting it in a tax-advantaged investment.

-Plus, many people find that it’s tricky to make withdrawals on gold IRAs since gold isn’t a liquid asset.
+Plus, many people find it tricky to make withdrawals on gold IRAs since gold isn’t a liquid asset.

-You also need to be certain that you’re working with a reputable company that knows what they’re doing.
+You also need to be sure that you’re working with a reputable company that knows what they’re doing.
 Otherwise, it’s easy to fall victim to scam artists.

 How to Get Started With a Gold IRA

 Unlike traditional IRAs, a gold IRA comes with a few extra expenses.
-Here are some of the biggest expenses you’ll need to know about:
+Here are some of the most significant expenses you’ll need to know about: